MegaManSec/CSPT-CSP-Mitigation-Proposal/README.md

 ## Languages Without Canonicalization

 Some websites rely on relative paths (beginning or not) with `../` to import resources such as css, javascript, and font files, on webpages.
 These websites are reguarley developed using languages that do not provide standard functions to calculate absolute paths or that can canonicalize URLs.
 For example, PHP does not provide any standard function that can convert `/dir1/../dir3` into `/dir3`, and developers are left with the task of [creating their own implementation](https://www.php.net/manual/en/function.realpath.php#84012).
 Websites like this would benefit from the `allow-shortening` expression.

+# Further Thoughts

+Indeed, regardless of whether canonicalization methods exist for a website or not, it is a common pattern to use the double-dot shortening to retrieve static files such as css, javascript, and image, relative to the path a page is viewed on.
+For example, a search on GitHub for the regular expression `src="\.\..+"/` reveals [tens of millions of results](https://github.com/search?q=%2Fsrc%3D%22%5C.%5C..%2B%22%2F&type=code).

+## `allow-relative-shortening` CSP expression

+In order to allow websites to continue to reference resources relative to the current path, a third CSP expression could also be implemented: `allow-relative-shortening`.

+The `allow-relative-shortening` expression could, if implemented, allow path shortening in contexts where where resources are loaded with paths such as `../../static/resource.js`.
+If enabled `allow-relative-shortening` would canonicalize double-dot paths under the two conditions that:

+1. The path to be canonicalized _begins_ with a double-dot.
+For example, a path such as `../../static/resource.js` would be shortened, while a path such as `path1/../path2/resource.js` would result in a parsing error.
+A path such as `../../static/dir1/../resource.js` would be allowed, as it _begins_ with a double-dot.
+2. The parsed host is null.
+For example, the URL `https://example.com/../../static/resource.js` would result in a parsing error.
+The URL `https://example.com/static/../static/reource.js` would also result in a parsing error, as the host is `example.com`.

+This expression would allow websites to serve resources from relative paths directly backwards of the page, while blocking resources that serve resources from relative paths that go forwards (up) a directory then backwards (down).

+This expression would provide a more balanced approach to simply blocking all double-dot shortenings, allowing resources to be loaded relative to the current location in both directions of the path as long as the shortening is at the beginning of the path, while disallowing potentially dangerous shortening of forwards-then-backwards path traversal.

 # Appendix